 Many P&ID symbols contain internal lines that represent the pipe passing through the component.
 When these internal lines are parallel to and aligned with an actual pipe line in the drawing, it indicates the pipe "enters" the symbol from that side.

-Otherwise, checks if lines are parallel (within angle tolerance), equal in length (within difference tolerance), and center-aligned
+The mapper checks whether lines overlap (share a common segment) — if so, they connect immediately.
+Otherwise, it checks if they are parallel (within angle tolerance), equal in length (within difference tolerance), and center-aligned, and verifies no other objects lie in between.

 Three Connection Modes

-This mapper supports three levels of parallelism checking, configured per-PID:
+This mapper supports three levels of parallelism checking, configured via radio buttons at the bottom of the Mapping Settings panel:

 |